U.S. Marine Corps Forces Reserve Band

 U.S. Marine Corps Forces Reserve Band Leaders

-In 2022, Chief Warrant Officer 2 Talbot assumed his current role as the Director and Officer in Charge of the Marine Forces Reserve Band in New Orleans, LA.
+Captain Alex J. Panos serves as the Director and Officer in Charge of the Marine Forces Reserve Band in New Orleans, Louisiana.

 Read Biography